faenrandir/a_careful_examination/documents/book_of_mormon/john_smith_dartmouth_professor.md

 Summary: John Smith's favorite OT prophet to quote was Isaiah.

-In the manuscripts of John Smith (Joseph's uncle), written 30 years prior, Isaiah is the most quoted Old Testament prophet (I've seen Isaiah 40,42,49,53 quoted so far, up to Ch.9), used to support the veracity of the scriptures.
+In the manuscripts of John Smith written 30 years prior, Isaiah is the most quoted Old Testament prophet (I've seen Isaiah 40,42,49,53 quoted so far, up to Ch.9), used to support the veracity of the scriptures.
 To prove that the prophecies of Isaiah have been fulfilled,

 > These predictions have been exactly fulfilled.
 (Ch9.Pt1).